marcuevasb/MultilayerEcoNet/README.md

 2- `FullCode.ipynb` is the notebook, and functions used are stored in `FullCodeFunctions.py`.

 3- Two very resource consuming plots have been separated from the rest.
-They are in the folder `MFENplot`, wchich contains two python scripts to depict the Multifunctional Ecological Network (MFEN) (`Print_MultiGraphs.py` generates Figure 2 from the main manusccripy and `Print_MultiGraphs_info_multi.py` Figure 1a from SI) and a third one with the functions used in both (`Plot_Mcomm_Lib.py`) using Netgraph.
+They are in the folder `MFENplot`, wchich contains two python scripts to depict the Multifunctional Ecological Network (MFEN) (`Print_MultiGraphs.py` generates Figure 2 from the main manusccripy and `Print_MultiGraphs_info_multi.py` Figure 1a from SI) and a third one with the functions used in both (`Plot_Mcomm_Lib.py`) using Netgraph (https://github.com/paulbrodersen/netgraph).

 # P analytics